 It was here, in deeper waters, that the coelocanth was first discovered.
 I love the book, A Fish Caught in Time: The Search for the Coelacanth, which tells the story of that event, it’s a great read.

-This dive is my favorite ever, better than any I have done in Australia or Maldives.
+This dive is my favourite ever, better than any I have done in Australia or Maldives.
 I’d love to do it again.

-South Africa is in the midst of upheaval and change at the moment, I can’t advise on safely in the current political climate, but, if things resolve themselves my answer would be absolutely yes!
+South Africa was in the midst of upheaval and change when we visited and afterwards.
+I can’t advise on safely in the current political climate, but, if things resolve themselves my answer would be absolutely yes.

 Restaurants are plentiful, food is good, cheap and suits a western palate.

-You do have to exercise caution, violence is a big problem here, don’t get out of the car if the road is blocked, reverse away, it could be a trap and obviously keep car doors and windows locked.
+You do have to exercise caution, violence is a big problem here.
+Don’t get out of the car if the road is blocked, reverse away, it could be a trap.
+Obviously, keep car doors and windows locked.

-If you take younger children I would highly recommend self drive animal viewing in the game reserves, take your own car seats, they are not counted as part of your baggage allowance.
+If you take younger children I would highly recommend self-drive animal viewing in the game reserves rather that organised safaris and game drives.
+Take your own car seats, they are not usually counted as part of your baggage allowance.